 Documenting The Bay – An Archive of Personal Photographs

 My art practice is an ongoing relationship with places; a way of inhabiting, understanding, or even communicating with the world around me.
-During my daily practice of walking on Morecambe Bay, where I live, I am constantly learning things about the landscape, its history, and my own relationship to it.
+During my daily practice of walking on Morecambe Bay, where I live, I am constantly learning about the landscape, its history, and my own relationship to it.
 So, when I stop to take a photo, I am acknowledging this and keeping a record.
-My archive of photographs of this stretch of coast span 10 years and it continues to grow, evolve and inform my practice.
-I have since begun to add video, sound recordings and field notes to the archive, which has taken the work in exciting new directions.
-This is a small example of my explorations and discoveries – there are thousands of photos in the archive depicting various aspects of my experience over the years.
+My archive of photographs of this stretch of coast span over 10 years and it continues to grow, evolve and inform my practice.
+I have since begun to add video, sound recordings and field notes to the archive, which has taken the work in new directions.
+This is a small example of my explorations and discoveries – there are thousands of photos in the archive.